cs480x-21c/01-ghd3/README.md

 - implemented favicons for website that are compatible with multiple browser types
     - The art in the favicon is of the Magic: the Gathering card 'Meren of Clan Nel Toth'.
 It is illustrated by Mark Winters and is property of Wizards of the Coast LLC.
     - The favicon set was generated from a jpg file and the code in the head tag were both provided by https://realfavicongenerator.net/
-- interactive visualization of deck's mana curve highlights card's name when hovering on its dot
+- Interactive visualization of spells as a scatterplot highlights cards name when hovering on the corresponding dot.
+- Interactive mana curve highlights all cards in deck with the corresponding converted mana cost.
-- use of scryfall API to show preview image of cards from both mana curve and decklist
+- use of scryfall to show preview images of cards; interactive from both mana scatterplot and decklist sections.
+- wrote a python script to scrape the scryfall API for image URIs.

 ## Misc.